VandenBroeckAlex/Map-Game-Unity/docs/road_map/pop_and_economy.md

   - [x] public float supply;
   - [x] public float demand;
   - [x] public float price;
-- [ ] **Create a basic unique market system**
+- [x] **Create a basic global market system**
   - [x] All players can access the market regardless of location
-  - [ ] Market should keep track of at least one good, the quantity available, quantity needed and it's price
+  - [x] Market should keep track of at least one good, the quantity available, quantity needed and it's price
-  - [ ] Keeping  trace of good price through time
+  - [x] Keeping  trace of good price through time
-  - [ ] All goods must be defined in a json on load at start
+  - [x] Keeping  trace of supply through time
+  - [x] Keeping  trace of demand through time
+  - [x] Price should vary with supply and demand

-- [ ] **Create a Basic pop system Model**
+- [x] **Create a Basic pop system Model**
   - [X] pop should have a population size
   - [X] pop should have good needs
-  - [ ] pop should be able to buy good on market
+  - [X] pop should be able to buy good on market
+  - [X] pop should be able to sell good on market
-  - [ ] pop should grow or shrink based on if they could buy good or not
+  - [X] pop should grow or shrink based on if they could buy good or not
+  - [x] pop stockpile reset on first day of month

 ### Ideas for Future Iterations

+- refactor with getter and setter !
+- pop and market supply, demand, cash ammount RoundToTwoDecimals when set
+- All goods must be defined in a json on load at start
 - Support multiple markets, with at least one by country.
 - Allow markets to trade with each other:
   - Limited inter-market exchange capacity.